Mobile Device Management (MDM) is now considered to be a part of Enterprise Mobility Management (EMM).

 While choosing among the options, it is imperative to enumerate the features, which perfectly fit into the specific business needs, alongside treading parallelly to the meteoric rate of change in mobile technology, which a renowned Android app development company must be able to cope with.
 The cardinal rule of mobile management ensures that your IT team is able to manage all mobile devices the employees use.

 Dev Technosys started back in 2010, is a perfect fusion of talent, endeavoring over 950+ successful Custom web development and Mobile application development projects.
-Since our outset we have dwelled on the notion of “Bringing IT to Life” and cultivated a successful history of digital solutions for SMB’s and enterprise level companies with utility-based software; designed for wide range of technologies.
+Since our outset, we cultivated a successful history of digital solutions for SMB's and enterprise level companies with utility-based software; designed for wide range of technologies.